joshuagrisham/samsung-galaxybook-extras/README.md

 echo High Performance | sudo tee /sys/bus/platform/devices/samsung-galaxybook/performance_mode
 ```

+**Note:** To match the logic in the Windows driver, as well as avoid causing issues with other features, the driver currently will always set the performance mode to "Optimized" every time during its initialization (e.g. upon startup).
+Ideally, there would be a way to "store" and read the startup value somehow (see below for more information on limitations surrounding this).

+It should be possible to set your own desired startup performance mode using `sysfsutils`, some kind of startup script, etc.

 #### Limitations reading performance_mode

 Unfortunately, I have still not been able to find any way to read the value of the "current" performance mode from the system.

 At the same time, I have a suspicion that this might actually be controlled in Windows somehow at the software level.
 I did a small test where I set the value to "High performance" in Windows, booted to Linux, set the value to "Quiet" using this driver,  noted a difference in the fan volume, then booted back into Windows where it was once again sitting at "High performance".
-My assumption is that the Samsung software (e.g. the Samsung System Platform Engine service among others) is storing what latest "value" was chosen by the user in Windows, and then upon startup, is setting this value using their driver.
+My working assumption is that the Samsung software (namely, `SamsungSystemSupportEngine.exe`) is storing what latest "value" was chosen by the user in Windows, and then upon startup, is setting this value using their driver.

 I suppose that we could do similar on the Linux side (and might need to, actually), either via something like `sysfsutils` or with whatever eventually comes in the "Samsung Galaxybook Extras".

 In light of this, for now I have allowed reading of `/sys/bus/platform/devices/samsung-galaxybook/performance_mode` (via `cat`, for example), but please remember that it will only give the correct value if a value has first been set by the driver since the last time the driver has been loaded (a restart, for example).
-The "latest" set value is just stored in a local variable in the driver code itself, and every time the module is loaded, it will start with displaying a default value of 0 no matter what the real "perfomance mode" is at that time.
-I have considered changing the attribute to read-only, but for now if you do read the value, then there will be a warning printed in the kernel log which attempts to highlight this problem/limitation.
-Here is an example of the warning:

-> [ 3020.445850] samsung_galaxybook: TODO: performance_mode was not read from the device, but instead only displays the latest value which has been set from the driver.
-It is suspected that persisting and restoring this value across restarts will need to be implemented in the userspace.
+The "latest" set value is just stored in a local variable in the driver code itself.

+If the value has not been set by the driver, reading the attribute value will be answered with a text response of `unknown`.
+Otherwise, it will answer with the last value set from the driver (either the startup default or something you have set it to).

 #### Does this performance_mode actually work?